TheCarsonWest/nerd-emoji/APCHEM/octet.md

 ### 1. Incomplete Octet

 * **Elements:**  Group 2 and 3 elements (Be, B, Al) often have fewer than eight electrons in their valence shell.
-* **Explanation:**  These elements have a low electronegativity and readily form bonds by sharing electrons.
+* **Explanation:**  These elements have a low [[Electronegativity]] and readily form bonds by sharing electrons.
 However, they may not achieve a full octet due to their limited number of valence electrons.
 * **Example:** Boron trifluoride ($BF_3$).
 Boron has only three valence electrons, forming three bonds with fluorine atoms.
 This leaves boron with only six electrons in its valence shell.

 ### 2. Expanded Octet